Multi-Chassis Link Aggregation - MLAG

 Cumulus Networks recommends that you always enable STP in your layer 2 network.

-Further, with MLAG, Cumulus Networks recommends you enable BPDU guard on the host-facing bond interfaces.
-(For more information about BPDU guard, see BPDU Guard and Bridge Assurance.)
+With MLAG, Cumulus Networks recommends you enable BPDU guard on the host-facing bond interfaces.
+For more information about BPDU guard, see BPDU Guard and Bridge Assurance.

 Best Practices for STP with MLAG

-- The STP global configuration must be the same on both the switches.
+- The STP global configuration must be the same on both peer switches.

 - The STP configuration for dual-connected ports should be the same on both peer switches.